Refrigerator Dispenser Water Flow Test

 - A slow water dispenser could be an indication of a clogged filter.

-Perform the following test if you suspect the filter is clogged: Dispense water from the dispenser into a large measuring cup for 20 seconds.
+Perform the following test if you suspect the filter is clogged: Dispense water from the dispenser (internal or external) into a large measuring cup for 20 seconds.

 - If the water is less than 13.5 ounces (400 cubic centimeters), the water flow is inadequate.
 If the unit passes the test the dispenser is working properly.